ErrorTzy/writings/notes/Peter_seminar_mind/PutnumBrainsInaVat.md

 Understanding is an ability to apply concept (inference?) but not a phenomenon.
 A man (a zombie?) understands the word even if nothing goes through his head; A man has mental image can have no understanding at all.

 > This seems to undermine the claim about turing machines because the machines can do inference.
 Syntax is sufficent for inference.

+> The takeaway for this paper might be, in order for something to count as a representation of x, one must be able to pick out x with sufficient information